markyoung010/markyoung010.github.io/essays/no-more-spaghetti.md

 [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/),
 giving me a foundation on which I will continue to build.

-In meteor-application-template-react, the MVC pattern partially implemented in the [app/imports](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/app/imports) directory.
+In meteor-application-template-react, the MVC pattern is partially implemented in the [app/imports](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/app/imports) directory.
 There you will find three subdirectories - [api](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/app/imports/api),